 3. The slave trade was banned in the nation’s capital.
 Slavery, however, was allowed to remain.

-4. Under a new fugitive slave law, those who helped runaway slaves or refused to assist in their return would be fined and possibly imprisoned.
+4. Under a new fugitive slave law, those who helped escaped enslaved individuals or refused to assist in their return would be fined and possibly imprisoned.

 5. The border between Texas and New Mexico was established.